dzackgarza/Notes/Talks/Integration Workshop/Notes.md

   - We'll primarily be concerned with *poles*, which are relatively mild.
 These are singularities that can be "multiplied out", i.e. one can find an $n$ such that $a$ is a singularity of $f$, but $a$ is not a singularity of $g(z) = (z-a)^n f(z)$.
     - A prototypical example is $f(z) = \frac{1}{z^2}$ at $z=0$, where $g(z) = z^2 f(z) = 1$ is no longer singular at zero.

+- Residue

+  - For any complex function $f$

 ## Computing Real Integrals Using Complex Analysis

 - Goal: compute something like